“And when he came to the place where the wild things are

 What does it mean to be strong in grief?

 Strength in the context of grief is much different than most accepted definitions.
 It’s brave as hell, but it feels like the opposite.
-It feels like intentionally allowing yourself to be wounded and weakened by staring painful thoughts, emotions, and memories in the eye.
+It feels like intentionally allowing yourself to be wounded by looking painful thoughts, emotions, and memories in the eye.
 Then, instead of trying to defeat them, saying, “you’re a part of me now.”

 Grieving people often feel they have to put on a mask to the outside world.
 Outwardly, you may give off the impression you’re doing “fine”, while on the inside your struggling.
 The struggle is where the strength comes in, but not everyone can see that because moments of strength in grief are personal, and quite often they’re private.